 With any big investment, it is important to take all necessary steps in order to keep the purchase well maintained.
-While the majority of your hearing aid maintenance should be done by your hearing healthcare professional, there are several preventative measures you can take at home to keep them in quality condition.
+While the majority of your hearing aid maintenance should be done by your hearing care professional, there are several preventative measures you can take at home to keep them in quality condition.

 Ear Wax Prevention: Ear wax is the most common cause for hearing aid repairs across the industry.
 There is both solid ear wax along with vapor that can travel deep into the hearing instrument.
 The vapor can become solid damaging critical components of your device.
 How can you prevent this from happening?